What Is a Listing Agent?

 While they sound the same, listing and selling agents sit on opposite sides of the real estate transaction.

-• A listing agent is responsible for listing homes for sale and marketing them to prospective buyers.
+• Listing agent: A listing agent is responsible for listing homes for sale and marketing them to prospective buyers.
 They represent the seller during the real estate transaction.

-• A selling agent represents the buyer during a real estate transaction.
-A selling agent is sometimes also referred to as a buyer’s agent.
-Selling agents help the buyer find a home to purchase, determine how much house they can afford and close the transaction once the buyer has found a home they want to buy.
+• Selling agent: A selling agent, also known as a buyer’s agent, represents the buyer during a real estate transaction.
+Selling agents help the buyer find a home to purchase, determine how much they can afford to spend on a house and close the transaction once the buyer has found a home they want to buy.

 How much does a listing agent cost?

-Real estate commissions usually range from 5% to 6% of the property's sale price.
-This commission is typically split 50-50 between the listing and selling agents.
-However, the specifics can vary by region, agent and transaction.
-So, this is something you’ll want to confirm upfront as you’re evaluating listing agents.
+A listing agent takes a real estate commission, which usually ranges from 5% to 6% of the property’s sale price.
+This commission is typically split 50/50 between the listing and selling agents.
+However, the specifics can vary by region, agent and transaction, so it’s a good idea to confirm this upfront as you’re evaluating listing agents.

 In most cases, the seller is responsible for paying the commission to both the listing and selling agents.
 This fee is typically collected by your title agency or real estate attorney when the transaction closes and is distributed to the agents on your behalf.

-This commission compensates the real estate agents for their work listing and selling the home, as well as any other costs they incurred during the process.
-For example, your agent may have spent money printing flyers, staging your home or taking photographs.
+This commission compensates the real estate agents for their work listing and selling the home, as well as any other costs they incurred during the process like printing flyers, staging your home or taking photographs.

 Pros